 Select the connectivity mode as the direct query mode, to always have up-to-date data from PostgreSQL for analysing and generating reports.
 The key part of this method is to ensure that data is refreshed continuously in the PostgreSQL database.

-This is how you can connect Salesforce to Power BI using the Salesforce APIs.
+This is how you can implement Power BI Connect to Salesforce Lightning using the Salesforce APIs.

 Limitations of this method